Get recommendation

 - `risk_signals.behavior.no_user_interaction` (boolean)

-Was there any user interaction before clicks
+Whether there was any user interaction before clicks.

 - `risk_signals.behavior.straight_line_ratio` (number)